konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ### 17. Advantages and diadvantages of self join?

+### 18. What is the difference between JOIN and UNION?
+SQL JOIN allows us to “lookup” records on other table based on the given conditions between two tables.
+UNION operation allows us to add 2 similar data sets to create resulting data set that contains all the data from the source data sets.

+- Union does not require any condition for joining

-### 18. What is the difference between union and union all?
+### 19. What is the difference between union and union all?
 __UNION__ and __UNION ALL__ both combine two structurally similar data sets, but UNION operation returns only the unique records from the resulting data set whereas UNION ALL will return all the rows, even if one or more rows are duplicated to each other.

 ```